Research and Development Projects

-LiqTech International is leading the EU Fp7 project O-WaR, in a consortium that consist 7 other partners including 3 SME´s, 2 knowledge institutes and 2 end users.
+LiqTech is leading the EU Fp7 project O-WaR, in a consortium that consist of seven other partners including three SME´s, two knowledge institutes and two end users.

 The O-WaR (Oily Wastewater Reuse) project aims to develop an integrated process able to efficiently remove highly emulsified oil from wastewater, to reuse treated wastewater, to recover valuable by- products in wastewater and to reduce volumes of oily waste for disposal.

 A large amount of wastewater in the form of oil-in-water is generated in different industries such as vegetable oil, metal processing, transportation, petrochemical and oil and gas (where the oily wastewater is called “produced water”).
 These oily wastewaters also feature high chemical oxygen demand (COD) and high suspended solids (SS).

 All the industries face the same problems: to separate emulsified oil from water in a cost-effective way and to handle large volumes of oily waste in an economical way.